amanichopra/sap-genai-hub/ex5.md

 1. Install dependency packages via `pip install dash dash-bootstrap-components`.
 2. Fill in the `get_summary_using_gen_ai_hub()` function in `app.py`.
 Your code should look something like below.
 3. Run the app via `python app.py`.
+4. You'll see a popup in the bottom right corner stating `A service is listening to port 8050.`.
+Click `Open in a New Tab`.

 ```
 config = OrchestrationConfig(